 8 dreams for you singles that might be feeling lonely this holiday season

 1. Volunteer.
 Offer to help with Toys for Tots or any local organization that needs extra help over the holidays.

 2. Decorate even if you are sad – especially outside.
 You never know whose evening you’ll brighten just by seeing your decorations.

-3. Promise to be nice to sales people and people in general when you are out.
+3. Promise to be nice to salespeople and people in general when you are out.
 Expect crowds.
-Strike up a conversation – you never know who might be single of have a friend who is single.
+Strike up a conversation – you never know who might be single or have a friend who is single.

-4. Make a bucket list for all the things you are going to do for fun in 2011.
+4. Make a bucket list of all the things you are going to do for fun in 2011.

 6. Practice being positive – never be that single friend no one wants to invite to anything because you are such a downer.
 Lighten up.
 Give people the benefit of the doubt.
 Don’t take things so personally.

 7. Decide on one new positive habit you are going to begin before 2011.